pyeventsourcing/eventsourcing/docs/topics/persistence.rst

     copy = transcoder.decode(data)
     assert copy == {"a": 1}

-The library's :class:`~eventsourcing.persistence.Transcoder` uses the Python :mod:`json` module.
+The library's :class:`~eventsourcing.persistence.JSONTranscoder` uses the Python :mod:`json` module.
 And so, by default, only the basic object types supported by that module can be encoded and decoded.
 The transcoder can be extended by registering transcodings for the other types of object used in your domain model's event objects.
 A transcoding will convert other types of object to a representation of the non-basic type of object that uses the basic types that are supported.
-The transcoder method :func:`~eventsourcing.persistence.Transcoder.register` is used to register individual transcodings with the transcoder.
+The transcoder method :func:`~eventsourcing.persistence.JSONTranscoder.register` is used to register individual transcodings with the transcoder.

 .. _Transcodings: